browland/common-lisp-java/README.md

 ## Issues

-* Environments need handling properly (with a stack).
-E.g. a closure is applied with a new environment with bindings added in).
-But it should be possible to have side-effects on e.g. globals captured in the closure.
-For now just manually copying globals back in to the captured environment after application.
+* Globals defined during closure evaluation: For now just manually copying globals back in to the captured environment after application.
+Should have a separate single shared global environment.

-* Globals need handling properly (* prefix and suffix should be recognised)
+* Globals need handling properly (rather than manually handling * prefix and suffix)

 * format only works with strings - should work with cons cells for eg.